You may be familiar with Slack as a team communication tool, but its uses extend beyond that.

 Finally, if you’re interested in upgrading your Slack instance, Pro, the cheapest paid plan, is $8.75 per user per month.
 This can add up fast, especially for an online community that’s growing quickly.

 Slack can be a great real-time tool to bring together your community members.
 While there are some limitations to be aware of before embarking, many companies successfully use the platform (even the free plan) to host a community Slack.
+Check out our Slack vs. Discord vs. Discourse post, for a deeper comparison of Slack versus other community communication tools.

-And remember that Slack is just one of the tools in your toolbelt.
+And remember that Slack is just one of the tools in your tool belt.
 As your community grows, you’ll want to build into new applications targeted at engagement like community forums, code repositories, and dedicated customer support tools.

 If you’re interested in learning more about how community growth platforms can magnify the impact of your community tools to better activate your community, check out Common Room.
 You can get started for free or request a demo to see the platform in action.